-Another reason to study the reverse Pulfrich effect and anti-Pulfrich corrections with contact lenses is that, unlike trial lenses, contacts do not introduce retinal magnification differences between the eyes.
-The retinal magnification induced by a lens increases with its optical power and its distance from the eye (see Methods).
-Trial lenses, like eyeglasses, are positioned a considerable distance from the eye.
+Another reason to study the reverse Pulfrich effect and anti-Pulfrich corrections with contact lenses is that, unlike trial lenses, contacts introduce negligible retinal magnification differences between the eyes.
+The retinal magnification induced by a lens increases with its optical power and its distance from the eye (see "Methods").
+Trial lenses, like eyeglasses, are positioned 10-14 mm from the eye.
 As a consequence, trial lenses of different powers induce both blur and magnification differences.
-The original demonstration of the reverse Pulfrich effect thus leaves open the possibility that the reverse Pulfrich could be impacted by interocular differences in magnification, rather than to interocular differences in blur.
+The original demonstration of the reverse Pulfrich effect thus leaves open the possibility that the reverse Pulfrich effect could be due to interocular differences in magnification, rather than to interocular differences in blur.
 Although theoretical considerations and previously performed control experiments make this possibility unlikely, it should still be established empirically that differences in image magnification play no role in driving the effect.

-A typical monovision correction induces a 1.5D difference in optical power between the eyes (Evans, 2007).
-For contacts, which are fit directly on the cornea, this power difference translates into a magnification difference between the eyes of only 0.4% (Fig. 2A; see Methods).
-For eyeglasses, which are typically positioned 10-14mm from the cornea, the same power difference translates into a magnification difference of between 1.5% and 2.1% (Fig. 2B).
-Magnification differences of this size are thought to cause visual discomfort and other clinical issues (Bannon, Neumueller, Boeder, & Burian, 1970).
-This is the reason that monovision is most often implemented with contact lenses and with surgically implanted interocular lenses, both of which induce negligible magnification differences.
+A typical monovision correction induces a 1.5D difference in optical power between the eyes21.
+For contact lenses, which are fit directly on the cornea, this power difference translates into an interocular magnification difference of 0.4% (Fig. 2A; see "Methods").
+For eyeglasses, which are typically positioned 10-14 mm from the cornea, the same power difference translates into a magnification difference of between 1.5 and 2.1% (Fig. 2B).
+Magnification differences of this size are thought to cause visual discomfort and other clinical issues25.
+This is the reason that monovision is most often implemented with contact lenses, with surgically implanted interocular lenses, and with laser corneal surgery, all of which induce negligible magnification differences.